-BENEFITS OF ACQUIRING A TIN:
+BENEFITS OF ACQUIRING A TIN

-- i.
-Acquiring a TIN enables you to: - Import or export goods within and outside Uganda. - Claim tax benefits that accrue to you e.g. tax refunds etc. - Access bank loans.
+Acquiring a TIN enables you to

-- Acquire a license or any form of authorization necessary for purposes of conducting any business in Uganda from Local Government / KCCA, government institution or regulatory body. - Register your Motor Vehicle - > Process land transactions above 50 Million UGX.
+- Import or export goods within and outside Uganda. - Claim tax benefits that accrue to you e.g. tax refunds etc. - Access bank loans. - Acquire a license or any form of authorization necessary for purposes of conducting any business in Uganda from Local Government / KCCA, government institution or regulatory body. - Register your Motor Vehicle - Process land transactions of 10 Million UGX and above.